marcusaasjensen/dialogue-system/README.md

 This dialogue system is a versatile tool integrated to Unity's engine to build story based interactions in a video game.

->
+>[!NOTE]
->DISCLAIMER: I'm not a professional at building Unity tools, I simply share tools I initially build for myself to create my own games.
+>I'm not a professional at building Unity tools, I simply share tools I initially build for myself to create my own games.

 # Demo 📺